Emos vs. Punks: Confrontations

 On 7 March 2008, around 800 people gathered in Querétaro City to attack emos.
 The movement, driven by online groups and email chain letters, targeted those who rejected the "emo look and attitude".
 The crowd assaulted three teenagers in a city plaza, punching and kicking them.
 Police arrested 28 people.

-The following week, on the afternoon of 16 March, anti-emos groups gathered at the Glorieta de los Insurgentes to attack emos at Los Sillones.
+The following week, on the afternoon of 16 March, anti-emo groups gathered at the Glorieta de los Insurgentes to attack emos at Los Sillones.
 The two groups exchanged verbal confrontations, but quickly escalated to physical violence with belts.
 City police intervened to separate both groups, but a few hours later, the brawl resumed.
 It was only deescalated when members of the Hare Krishna movement—who regularly sang at the traffic circle on Saturdays—invited both sides to join them in singing.

-In Tijuana, emos were warned not to attend the city's fair the following month.
-In anti-emos, further clashes between emos and anti-emos occurred in Tampico.
+In Tijuana, metalheads warned emos not to attend the city's fair the following month.
+In 2009, further clashes between emos and anti-emos occurred in Tampico.

-Aftermath and legacy
+Aftermath and impact

 Emo groups held demonstrations in several cities, requesting respect.
-In Mexico City, they attempted to return to the El Chopo market, but were blocked by anti-emos groups.
+In Mexico City, they attempted to return to the El Chopo market, but were blocked by anti-emo groups.
 In the following years, the emo scene dwindled, with Guzmán attributing it to teenagers aging out of the subculture or merging into others while continuing their search for identity.

-The events were referenced in an episode of La rosa de Guadalupe.
-Seventeen years after the conflict at Glorieta de los Insurgentes, a peaceful commemorative march took place in 2025, concluding at the roundabout, where participants staged a symbolic mock street fight.
+The events were referenced in an episode of La rosa de Guadalupe in 2008 in the episode "Soy emo".
+Seventeen years later, the television series released an unofficial sequel episode titled "Lo difícil de ser yo", in which the protagonist from the original episode is now portrayed as a strict mother whose experiences of discrimination during her emo adolescence shaped her behavior.

+In 2025, a peaceful commemorative march took place at the Glorieta de los Insurgentes, where participants staged a symbolic mock street fight.